openvinotoolkit/training_extensions/docs/source/guide/explanation/algorithms/segmentation/instance_segmentation.rst

 Recently, we have made updates to MaskRCNN-ConvNeXt, incorporating the `ConvNeXt backbone <https://arxiv.org/abs/2201.03545>`_.
 Through our experiments, we have observed that this variant achieves better accuracy compared to MaskRCNN-ResNet50 while utilizing less GPU memory.
 However, it is important to note that the training time and inference duration may slightly increase.
 If minimizing training time is a significant concern, we recommend considering a switch to MaskRCNN-EfficientNetB2B.

 In the table below the `mAP <https://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient>`_ metric on some academic datasets using our :ref:`supervised pipeline <instance_segmentation_supervised_pipeline>` is presented.
-The results were obtained on our templates without any changes.
-We use 1024x1024 image resolution, for other hyperparameters, please, refer to the related template.
+The results were obtained on our recipes without any changes.
+We use 1024x1024 image resolution, for other hyperparameters, please, refer to the related recipe.
 We trained each model with single Nvidia GeForce RTX3090.

 +---------------------------+--------------+------------+-----------------+
 | Model name                | ADE20k       | Cityscapes | Pascal-VOC 2007 |